Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 <br>

-* Once the user lands on the page they are shown an option to enter username, play and rules.
+* Once the user lands on the page they are shown an option to enter "Username", play and rules.
 These Buttons are designed to have a 3D effect with box shadowing to make them stand out and also to draw attention from the User.

-* The Username requires an input of letters only, a minimum of 3 letters, a maximum of 10.
+* The Username requires an input of letters only, a minimum of 3 letters and a maximum of 10.
 If the user enters an invalid username a warning is displayed.

 <br>